emqx/neuronex-docs/en_US/streaming-processing/sqls/functions/aggregate_functions.md

 Returns the deduplicate results in the group, usually a window.
 The first argument is the column as the key to deduplicate; the second argument is whether to return all items or just the latest item which is not duplicate.
 If the latest item is a duplicate, the sink will receive an empty map.
-Set the sink property [omitIfEmpty](../../guide/sinks/overview.md#common-properties) to the sink to not triggering the action.

 Examples: